 Hatherley’s most recent works are the product of a passionate exploration of light.
 The vivid beach and harbor scenes have been replaced by a depth and clarity of direction that only a driven artist can bring to fruition. ’It's only about light versus dark now, so I’ve had to simplify my scenes,’’ she says. ‘’I can’t afford the distraction of my beloved color, so my palette has been dramatically reduced to concentrate on light and tone.
 Miles Davis once said that, in order to progress as an artist, he had to stop playing the ballads that he so loved.
 I know what he meant."

-Hatherley now paints from studios in New York City and Boulder, Colorado.
+Hatherley now paints from her studio in Las Vegas, Nevada.
 Her works are held in private and corporate collections in Australia, Bermuda, England, Germany, Italy, New Zealand and the United States.